sailpoint-oss/developer.sailpoint.com/products/idn/api/patch-requests.md

 For some of the operations, once you have specified the operation you want to apply and the path you want to apply it to, you need to specify the value you want to send with the request.
 The value you specify must fit the path's data type.

 You can specify a single simple value for an operation.
-In this example from earlier, the PATCH request replace's the source's description:
+In this example from earlier, the PATCH request replaces the source's description:

 ```text
 PATCH https://{tenant}.api.identitynow.com/v3/sources/:id